GJakobi/GJakobi/README.md

 ## About me
 I'm passionate about problem-solving and computer science stuff.
 Experience developing scalable software using modern technologies.
 Capable of learning new concepts quickly and using them to generate value.
 I work mainly with NodeJS, SQL, and Typescript, but I like to study C/C++ and other programming-related things as a hobby.
 Also, I really like swimming.

-Please note that my GitHub is not very active as I primarily use GitLab for my professional work at my company, check my [profile](https://gitlab.com/GJakobi) there.
 <!--
 **GJakobi/GJakobi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.